Auden-Musulin-Papers/AMP-Musulin/Stella_Musulin_Bibliography.md

 Leitich, Ann Tizia.
 1956. *The Spanish Riding School in Vienna* [Die Spanische Reitschule in Wien], Engl. transl.
 Stella Musulin.
 Munich: Nymphenburger Verlagshandlung.

 Lessing, Erich.
 1971. *Jesus: History and Culture of the New Testament.
 A Pictorial Narration* [Der Mann aus Galiläa], Engl. transl.
-Stella Musulin, Robert mahoney, Angela Zerbe.
+Stella Musulin, Robert Mahoney, Angela Zerbe.
 New York: Herder and Herder.

 ## Archival Material

 ## Literature about Musulin

+Firchow, Peter Edgerly.
+2002.
+Appendix: Auden in Austria: Two Interviews.
+In *W. H. Auden: Contexts for Poetry*, 231-237.
+Newark: University of Delaware Press.

 Grigg, John.
 1975.
 Book Review *Vienna in the Age of Metternich*.
 The Spectator 25 October 1975: 539.

 Rath, R. John.
 1974.
 Book Review *Austria and the Austrians*. *Slavic Review* 33 (3): 591.